Changelog

 Changed

-, saturation and luminance shifting were relocated to their own specific functions.- Floodfilling operation involved with foreground-background seperation had some buggy behaviour if there was any discontinuity in the background.
+Shift_color_tempwas refactored to be a nested function withinFace_color_shift, saturation and luminance shifting were relocated to their own specific functions.- Floodfilling operation involved with foreground-background seperation had some buggy behaviour if there was any discontinuity in the background.
 An intermediate step was added where prior to floodfilling, the thresholded image is padded with a 10 pixel border, which is removed after the floodfill.
 This border ensures background continuity when performing the floodfill operation.

 - Parameters

-are now renamed toshift_magnitude
+max_color_shiftandmax_sat_shiftare now renamed toshift_magnitude.

 Removed